Effective equidistribution of random walks on simple homogeneous spaces: Submodular inequality for irreducible representations

 Moreover, $\cL_{W}$ is complemented, and given any splitting $\cH=W'\oplus W''$ where $W',W''\in \cL_{W}$, one has for all $V'\in \cL_{V}$,

 \end{thm}

 Before passing to the proof, we explain how our results above relate to other works.

 \emph{Related works}.
 For \Cref{submod-G-F}, the case where $\F=\Q$ is due to Eskin–Mozes–Shah \cite[Corollary 1.4]{EMS97}, who deduced submodularity from non-divergence estimates for translates of algebraic measures in homogeneous spaces.
-In a former arXiv version of the present paper, \Cref{submod-G-F} was obtained in the case where $\F=\C$ and $G\acts \cH$ is the adjoint representation of a simple complex Lie group.
+In a former arXiv version of the present paper, \Cref{submod-G-F} was presented in the case where $\F=\C$ and $G\acts \cH$ is the adjoint representation of a simple complex Lie group.
 This case is sufficient to derive all the main results of the paper.
 The proof relied on a case by case analysis, using the classification of simple complex Lie algebras, and exploiting certain convexity properties.
-Afterwards, an independent proof of \Cref{submod-G-F} appeared in Lin~\cite[Theorem 1.6]{Lin25b} for $\F$ of characteristic zero; relying on a notion of stratified set, and arguing inductively on taking sums and intersections, see \cite[Section 9]{Lin25b}.
+Afterwards, an independent proof of \Cref{submod-G-F} appeared in Lin~\cite[Theorem 1.7]{Lin25b}; introducing a notion of stratified set, and arguing inductively on taking sums and intersections, see \cite[Sections 10,11]{Lin25b}.
 We have been informed by Ruotao Yang of yet another proof of the case $\F = \C$, which uses Weyl's unitary trick and an averaging argument.
-Neither \cite{EMS97, Lin25b} give any description of the equality case. \Cref{submod-G-F} allows arbitrary $\F$, but more significantly, we obtain it via a different approach, which has the double advantage of being more direct than the above and to yield meaningful information regarding the equality case, see \Cref{submod-G-F-2}.
-Our proof makes use of supermodular functions on the Grassmannian and the readers may notice a resonance with Petridis' proof~\cite{Petridis}\footnote{See also Terence Tao's comment in this blog post~\url{https://gowers.wordpress.com/2011/02/10/a-new-way-of-proving-sumset-estimates} by Timothy Gowers.} of the Plünnecke-Ruzsa inequality, and the theory of Harder-Narasimhan filtrations (see e.g.~\cite[Lemma 2]{BS}).
+Neither \cite{EMS97, Lin25b} give any description of the equality case.
+We establish \Cref{submod-G-F} via a different approach, which has the double advantage of being more direct than the above and to yield meaningful information regarding the equality case, see \Cref{submod-G-F-2}.
+The readers may notice a resonance with Petridis' proof~\cite{Petridis}\footnote{See also Terence Tao's comment in this blog post~\url{https://gowers.wordpress.com/2011/02/10/a-new-way-of-proving-sumset-estimates} by Timothy Gowers.} of the Plünnecke-Ruzsa inequality, and the theory of Harder-Narasimhan filtrations (see e.g.~\cite[Lemma 2]{BS}).

 We now engage in the proof of Theorems \ref{submod-G-F}, \ref{submod-G-F-2}.
 We may assume without loss of generality that $G$ is closed for the Zariski-topology on $\GL(\cH)$.
 Indeed, let $\overline{G}^{\Zar}$ denote the Zariski-closure of $G$ in $\GL(\cH)$.
 Given $W\in \Gr(\cH)$ and $l\in \N$, the set $\{g\in \GL_{N}(\F)\,:\, \dim(gV\cap W)\geq l\}$ is Zariski-closed, therefore $\min_{g\in G}\dim(gV\cap W)=\min_{g\in \overline{G}^{\Zar}}\dim(gV\cap W)$, which allows the reduction.